mozilla-lockwise/lockwise-addon/src/list/README.md

 ### Cache reducer (common)

-This reducer contains a local cache of the necessary portions of the Lockbox datastore.
+This reducer contains a local cache of the necessary portions of the Lockwise datastore.
 In particular, it contains a summary of all the items in the store, plus full details of the currently-selected item.
 Item summaries have the following fields:

 ```
 title